massun-onibakuchi/dollar-pegged-wrapper-rai/README.md

 | After transfer  | 206 (68)   | 97  (32)   |
 | Difference in balance  | -98 (-32)   | +97 (+32)  |

+There will be rounding errors in the calculation to convert between external and internal balances, but they should be negligible unless you send a much smaller amount than, say, 0.01$.

 ### Internal balance might become untransferable
 The function `transfer()` and  `transferFrom()` takes values to transfer and compute the corresponding internal values.
-If amounts to transfer are too small, or redemption price becomes larger enough, small amounts can become untransferable. but WrappedRAI implements some function `**All()` such as `burnAll()`.
+If amounts to transfer are too small, or redemption price becomes larger enough, small amounts can become untransferable.
+Realistically, we could ignore the possibility of internal balance becoming untransferable.
+And WrappedRAI implements some function `**All()` such as `burnAll()`.

 ### Oracle/Front-Running
 The rebase mechanism depends on `OracleRelayer`'s redemption price.